atholcomb/projects/acronym_solver/README.md

 # acronym_solver
-For a given phrase, solves and finds the acronym (e.g. TIL - Today I Learned)
+For a given phrase, solves the acronym (e.g. TIL - Today I Learned)

 # To run:
-`./solve_acronyms.py`
+`./acronyms.py`

 # Output should read:
 ```